/plan-sdlc planning

 File / ArtifactDescription

 <plansDirectory>/YYYY-MM-DD-<feature-name>.mdThe written plan document (normal mode).
 Starts as a skeleton header at Step 0 and grows incrementally: header fields and Requirements section added at Step 1, task blocks at Step 2, critique fixes applied at Steps 4 and 6.
+Artifact-touching tasks include rendered concrete artifacts — fenced payload blocks, before→after diffs, table schemas — embedded in the task body where the render-don’t-narrate gate (G19) applies.
 Path resolved from: user-specified → project .claude/settings.json plansDirectory → global ~/.claude/settings.json plansDirectory~/.claude/plans/ fallback.

 Plan mode designated fileWhen Claude Code plan mode is active, the plan is written to the system-designated file path instead of the above.
 Same incremental build process applies.
 The path appears in the plan mode system banner.